gziliotto12/GZiliotto/GlobalExperience/README.md

 Lastly, my Wine Business Marketing class taught me all about the global wine trade and the marketing that goes into selling to the United States market, the largest export destination for Italian wine.
 I learned the art of experiencing wine, the different regions and classifications of wine in Italy, the process of its production, and even got to visit a winery during the course.
 It all culminated into applying the learned concepts into our own fictional wine brand in a group project where I met my incredible friends from Mexico.

 ### Independent Cultural Learning
-Through study abroad, I became close friends with several students from Mexico whom I am still close with.
-I have had the opportunity to spend a good amount of time in Mexico over the past year, and beyond the incredible culture I have experiences, I have also learned about global business and trade between the United States and Mexico, as well as Mexico and other countries.
+Through study abroad, I became close friends with several students from Mexico whom I am still in contact with.
+I have had the opportunity to spend a good amount of time in Mexico over the past year, and beyond the incredible cultural experiences, I have also gained a glimpse into business in Mexico and its global trade.

+In a lot of ways, there are so many similarities of expectations and pace of business in Mexico, but there are also differences that align with the cultural differences between the United States in Mexico.
+For one thing, Mexico has different labor laws than in the United States, which shapes the expectations for employees.

+### Reflection
+My experiences abroad have challenged the way I go about interacting with others and factors I take into consideration when I'm examining business problems.
+In my BIA classes, it has lended me extra perspective and the forethought to consider the kinds of cultural differences that could be at play in different global business scenarios and how it may influence consumer interest or feasibility of potential business decisions.
+Additionally, it has taught me the importance of listening to the experiences of others and having understanding because in the workplace, I will likely encounter peers and clients that have grown up in different cultures with differing expectations.
+What makes sense to me, might not to someone else, but they may also have another perspective that could be beneficial to decisions in the workplace.